-Now if we believe that Generation Y is truly not interested in building relationships or finds no value in a personal connection with the brands they do business with then this would be a huge problem.
+Now if we believe that Generation Y is truly not interested in building relationships with the people and brands they do business with, then we content marketers, would have a serious problem.

-What these audience members were really asking is:
+What these audience members are really asking is:

-“I have no idea how to harness content marketing or social media and the idea that an entire generation of consumers are using these tools scares the shit out of me… What am supposed to do?”
+“I have no idea how to harness content marketing tactics or social media or email marketing and the idea that an entire generation of consumers are using these tools scares the shit out of me… What am supposed to do?”

-As a marketer, especially a marketer who’s expertise is content marketing, these generational groupings have no bearing on how we position our value message.
+As a marketer who’s expertise is content marketing, these generational groupings have no bearing on how we position our value message.